-All selected stocks are sorted in ascending order in terms of volatility (maximum between the 3-month and 12-month historical volatility in the currency of the final index) and companies are selected based on the ESR.
+All selected stocks are sorted in ascending order in terms of volatility (maximum between the 3-month and 12-month historical volatility in the currency of the final index) and companies are

 All selected stocks are ranked in descending order in terms of dividend yield and the highest ranked x stocks are selected for the final index.
 If two stocks have the same carbon intensity, priority goes to the stock with the highest dividend yield.
 In case of identical dividend yields, priority goes to the stock with the lowest volatility from the volatility screen.